 - Pick the best student bank account - make sure you’re taking advantage of the student bank account with the best interest free overdraft (even if you're already a student, take a look as you can switch and gain) by checking out Money Saving Expert's website.

 - Work out your budget - keep control of your expenditure and ensure you're not left without cash.
 Try the simple UCAS budget planner or more comprehensive one provided by Money Saving Expert to get you started.

 - Avoid credit and store cards - if you don't have an income you can't repay the debts which means the interest will compound and build quickly leaving you owing serious cash.
 For example, a debt of £1500 on a credit card with a rate of 15.9% over 9 months could mean you having to pay £176 in interest alone.

-- Buy a travel pass - If you’re a regular bus or train user it’s likely that you’ll save money if you buy a travel card.
+- Buy a travel pass - if you’re a regular bus or train user it’s likely that you’ll save money if you buy a travel card.
 A student bus pass can save you over £300.
 West Midlands Network have a wider variety of public transport passes for students that cover bus (all companies)/tram/train in a variety of combos.
 Full time students (of any age) can get 1/3 off train fares with a 16-25 railcard.